Kaitohutohu Whiwhi Kaimahi

-- work with clients and identify job vacancies that match their skills
+- help job candidates to identify job vacancies that match their skills

-- advertise job vacancies in newspapers and on the internet
+- advertise job vacancies in newspapers and on internet sites

-- help candidates to update their curriculum vitae (CV) and prepare for interviews
+- help candidates to update their CVs and prepare for interviews

 - shortlist candidates for job vacancies and present them to clients

 - negotiate salaries and contracts for candidates

 - advise clients and candidates on labour market trends and salaries.

 - the ability to understand the needs of a range of businesses and industries, and how they work

 - sales and marketing skills, and the ability to create work for their agency